Derasa Clam: Tridacna derasa

-- T. derasa's mantle extends further over the shell.
+- The Derasa Clam's mantle extends further over the shell.

-- The top edges of T. gigas' shell have triangle shaped projections which extend inwards.
+- The top edges of the Gigas Clam shell have triangle shaped projections, which extend inwards.

 If a healthy clam is obtained, these clams are hardy in captivity and relatively easy to keep.
 With proper lighting, good filtration, and careful attention the Derasa Clams require require little else in the way of care.
 It is important to make sure they are not being irritated, not being fed upon by other organisms, and good water quality must be maintained.